stratis-storage/stratis-docs/content/stratis-rootfs.md

 boot utilities had all of the features we needed to accomplish this.
 We're excited for future work with other teams to make using Stratis as the root filesystem for Linux installations even easier!

+### Release version
+All of the utilities required for booting from a Stratis filesystem as the root filesystem will be included in stratisd 2.4.0.

 <!-- more -->